-I like this phrase, I’ve used it of Moll Flanders and Black Beauty.
+I like this phrase, I’ve used it of Moll Flanders (The Cathy Come of the late Stuart England) and Black Beauty (The Cathy Come Home of Equine Welfare).
 Cathy Come Home was a shocking 1960s television piece directed by Ken Loach which stirred up Britain’s social conscience, using fiction to demonstrate real life abuses and problems.
 The ITV drama Bad Girls, aired in its natal Britain from 1999-2009, still has fans globally and has become a cult show.
 Through the camp entertainment, it held up some important mirrors.
 I’ll write several posts about characters and writing later, but I want to focus on those mirrors here.

 PLOT SPOILER ALERT